ittner/newslinkrss/README.md

 These options are tried in this order with the first valid date being picked.
-This way, options explicitly included in command line have priority, with higher precendence being given to the ones which may return a "good" date.
+This way, options explicitly included in command line have priority, with higher precedence being given to the ones which may return a "good" date.
 If no date options are listed, or if could not grab a date from the document, standard metadata and HTTP headers will be used (in this order).